Phoebe Proposal Basics

 New proposals can be created by CSS or department research administrators.
-Principal investigators (PIs), Co-PIs, and other key personnel who have been added to a proposal will be able to view the proposal and can be given access to edit.
+Principal Investigators (PIs) and Co-PIs who have been added to a proposal can view and edit their proposals.
+Other key personnel who have been added to a proposal will be able to view the proposal and can be given access to edit.
 Anyone with a CalNet ID may log in to Phoebe and have an account automatically created with limited permissions.
 Other permissions need email confirmation from a supervisor or unit manager.

 CSS/Department Research Administrator Access

 If you are a research administrator and do not have permission to create a proposal or if you cannot access your proposal in progress, please send email to firstname.lastname@example.org or contact your SPO Contract and Grant Officer or IAO Representative.

 - CSS, department, or unit research administrators who need access to Phoebe Proposal should have their supervisor or department or unit manager confirm their level of access by sending email to to email@example.com.

 - If your unit is not yet in Phoebe, see Guidance for Small Units Joining Phoebe.

 Other research administrators in your team will have access to view and work on a proposal you create up to when you submit it for approvals.
 After that, only you and anyone you add as an “aggregator” on the Permissions tab will be able to make changes.